Go Ad-Free

 Doctors can prescribe pills for RLS, but many people would prefer nondrug approaches.
 How about supplements for your restless legs syndrome?

 “Restless legs” hardly sounds like medical terminology, but it describes a neurological condition first described in the late 17th century.
 People with the condition describe sensations similar to something crawling over the legs.
 The legs might also throb, ache or itch.
 Sufferers relieve this unpleasant feeling by moving their legs, often getting out of bed and walking around.
 Needless to say, restless legs syndrome can disrupt sleep.
 Most North American doctors had little to offer patients with this problem until a few decades ago.
 Then the FDA approved medications specifically to treat this condition.
 However, people have been swapping home remedies for a long time.
+Some are quite unusual, and of course they have not been tested scientifically.
 Could magnesium or folic acid supplements help ease your restless legs syndrome?
+What about room temperature water?

 How Can You Alleviate Your Restless Legs Syndrome?